 It has a distinct UI that makes it less intimidating to use.
 The first thing you’d find when signing up is their onboarding flow.
 They have an onboarding video paired with an in-app onboarding checklist, which gives you a bit of a leg up when starting out.

-But since it’s a contact center CRM, it doesn’t have an inbuilt CRM system.
-You can integrate it with your own CRM or use their standalone Freshsales CRM (paid separately).
+But since it’s a contact center CRM for cold calling, it doesn’t have an inbuilt CRM system.
+You can integrate it with your own CRM or use their standalone Freshsales CRM (paid separately) — making Freshdesk one of the best CRM for telemarketing.

 Here is a list of the CRMs they integrate with: